 The first thing we did was paint the walls with the color Vintage Teal from Valspar.
 It was a close pick between the 3 colors below but the Vintage Teal won out with a tie-breaking vote from my daughter.

 The darkest teal seemed to make the lines in the faux wood paneling disappear better than the other colors.

 The hallway zig-zags were super easy to do!
-I painted the walls a light ivory then taped off the zig-zags with high quality painters tape.
+I painted the walls light ivory then taped off the zig-zags with high-quality painters tape.
 I found that the green tape with a frog on it works well and gives you a nice sharp line.